Simple and practical DIQKD security analysis via BB84-type uncertainty relations and Pauli correlation constraints: Discussion

 \section{Discussion}

-Building on \cite{ref:wap2021}, we have shown a general approach to derive practical and fully device-independent bounds on the key rate for DIQKD in the 2-input/2-output setting.
+Building on \cite{ref:wap2021}, we have introduced a flexible approach to derive practical and fully device-independent bounds on the key rate for DIQKD in the 2-input/2-output setting.
 We have illustrated it on to the two-basis variant of the CHSH DIQKD protocol as well as to undertake a more optimized analysis of the single-basis variant when the main anticipated experimental imperfection is losses.
 Contrarily to \cite{ref:wap2021}, we used numerical methods to solve part of the problem in both cases and obtain optimal or close to optimal bounds on the conditional entropy within a very low amount of computation time.
 The results may be used to derive bounds on the key rate in the asymptotic limit or in the finite-key regime via the entropy accumulation theorem.
 They may also be useful as a point of comparison with different numerical approaches used to bound the conditional entropy in the device-independent setting.

 When considering losses we found that the global detection efficiency can be brought under $80.26\%$.
-This is notably below the detection efficiency of $81\%$ attained in a recent experimental demonstration of device-independent randomness expansion \cite{ref:ll2021}.
+This is notably below the detection efficiency of $87.49\%$ attained in the recent experimental demonstration of device-independent quantum key distribution based on a photonic setup \cite{ref:liu2022toward}.
 As we remarked in the previous section, however, our threshold is attained using a very weakly entangled state and increases significantly if any realistic amount of noise is added to the model we studied.
 (Separately, a finite-key analysis would likely have the same effect.)